mahoney1/docs/commercialpaper-query-tutorial.md

 `await ctx.paperList.updatePaper(paper);`

+9. In the `async buy` function only - change the line 120 approx with the comment `// Check paper is not already REDEEMED` and add a line:

+`paper.setPrice(price);`

-9. Finally, add the following code segment, containing 3 functions (incl 2 query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` function and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie its ensuing `module.exports` declaration) .
+10. Finally, add the following code segment, containing 3 functions (incl 2 query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` function and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie its ensuing `module.exports` declaration) .
 These 2 main query functions call the 'worker' query functions / iterators in the file `query.js`):

 ```
     /**